 Priced under $2,000 for a standard 8-cup kit, the PWL-2 is a must-have in any millwright’s toolkit.
 It is an easy-to-use tool for measuring the level or flatness of a solid surface or of large machinery either in setup or as a maintenance procedure.
 Unlike past water levels, our patented design, system, and method give you the ability to do so quickly and with amazingly high accuracy and repeatability.

 Specifically, the PWL can reduce the time you need to measure level and flatness on larger projects by 80% or more, without line of sight, and with an accuracy of +/- 0.0001 inches at up to 200 feet (+/- 2.5 µm at up to 61m), which is the equivalent of .02 arc seconds at that distance.
-If you’d like to purchase a PWL or if you have questions, please contact us or view the PWL Brochure, or watch this 3-minute introduction to the PWL.
+If you’d like to purchase a PWL or if you have questions, please contact us, view the PWL Brochure, or watch this 3-minute introduction to the PWL.

 Most of our customers have machinist levels and many have laser trackers.
 They purchased PWLs to save time on projects that don’t have line of sight, that require the alignment of multiple surfaces, or that are larger, for which they often find that the time-savings results in the PWL paying for itself on the first use.
 PWLs are also more accurate than 10 arc second machinist levels, exceed the accuracy of 1 and 2 arc second laser trackers even at short distances, and exceed the range of both.